Goblin Valley State Park & Its Mysterious Hoodoos

 As mentioned above, the main parking lot also serves as the central hub from which various trailheads begin.
 The lot directly overlooks Valley 1 of the Valley of the Goblins, and you can also enjoy a shaded viewing platform from which to take in the scenery.

-In addition, you’ll find restrooms and a few picnic tables.
+Additionally, you’ll find restrooms and a few picnic tables.
 If you’ll be doing a few different hikes, it makes sense to come back here to rest and refuel before starting your next one.

 Goblin Valley State Park Utah